Please be aware of scams that can affect investors.

 To invest in a portfolio designed to track closely the FTSE All-Share index, both in terms of capital and income.

-The capital NAV of the Trust rose by 0.9% in March which was in line with the return from the FTSE All-Share Index.
+The capital NAV of the Trust fell by 1.5% in June which was in line with the capital return from the FTSE All-Share Index.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited